When the calendar flips to Fall we start dreaming about this easy Butternut Squash Soup Recipe!

 Using an immersion blender to puree soup:

 One of the best ways to puree soups and vegetables is with an immersion blender, also called a stick blender.
 There are so many things you can do with a stick blender beyond soup.
 Use it for salad dressings, marinades, dips, and milkshakes.
+Blending broth based vegetable soups makes them creamy without having to add any actual cream or dairy.
+Because there is no added cream this soup clocks in at just 99 calories per serving!

 If you don’t have an immersion blender just use your regular blender for a smooth soup.
 Be very careful using a blender for hot liquids, and blend in 2 small batches, with your hand and a kitchen towel on the lid.